pellux-network/EDx52display/README.md

 This page displays the current occupancy of your cargo hold along with a detailed list of specific items and their respective quantities.

-### System Page

-A page with system information will have the following information, sourced from EDSM:

-- System Name
-- Whether the main star is scoopable
-- Number of bodies (as reported by EDSM)
-- Total value for scanning the system
-- Total value for mapping the entire system
-- Any valuable bodies
-- System Prospecting information
-  - Available elements, with number of planets landable where they occur
-  - The planet in the system with the highest occurence of said element

 ### Planet Page

 A page with planet information will have the following data, sourced from EDSM: